What is Bankruptcy?

 Use this consultation to ask any and all questions that you may have about different Chapter filings and the process itself.
 We’re here for you and here to get you out from under your burden of debt.
 If you’re unclear about how documents will be used in your case, how to obtain documents that you do not have on hand, etc. contact our offices before your appointment.

-Return additional requested forms and documents as soon as possible.
+To help us begin filing quickly, please return additional requested forms and documents as soon as possible.

 After our consultation, we made need further documents or forms from you.
 Please be sure to return or send those documents to our offices as soon as possible.
 We may need them before we can complete your case file.